authelia/authelia/docs/community/example-of-authelia-lite-on-docker-swarm.md

 └── traefik-compose.yml
 ```

 The following configuration allows you to deploy authelia to docker swarm with traefik 2.x.
 Please replace the **example.com** and **your@email.com** with your domain and email respectively.
-Please save it as **traefik-compose.yml**.
+Then save it as **traefik-compose.yml**.

 ```
 version: '3.3'